dagster-io/dagster/python_modules/dagster/docs/sections/reference/reference.rst

-Solids often wrap code written in or intended to execute in other systems (e.g., SQL statements, Jupyter notebooks, or Spark jobs written in Scala), providing a common interface for defining, orchestrating, and managing data processing applications with heterogeneous components
+Solids often wrap code written in or intended to execute in other systems (e.g., SQL statements, Jupyter notebooks, or Spark jobs written in Scala), providing a common interface for defining, orchestrating, and managing data processing applications with heterogeneous components.

 Solids can optionally define the types of their inputs and outputs, and can define a typed schema so that their inputs can be read from external configuration files.
 Solids can also enforce